 Another reason rough and tumble play helps children have better sleep is because it provides a period of connection time with their caregiver.

 We might see tears during the bedtime routine because our children don’t feel like they have enough connection time with us during the day.
 Rough and tumble play can provide them with this extra special time with us.
-It can also include physical contact – like piggyback rides, for example – if a child is seeking extra physical connection.

 Related Post: Why Won’t My Child Let Me Leave at Bedtime?
 Here Are 3 Common Reasons.

-4 Guidelines for Rough and Tumble Play
+4 Guidelines for Rough and Tumble Play Before Bed

 1. Have a Clear Goal of the Play